maikelnight/postfix2mongodb/README.md

 # postfix2mongodb
-Push Postfix Logs to a mongodb
+Push Postfix Logs to a mongodb with Perl